catherinevee/terraform-azure/README.md

 This Terraform configuration deploys a scalable, secure web application infrastructure on Azure with advanced networking capabilities using Azure Virtual WAN (vWAN).
 The infrastructure is designed for enterprise-grade deployments with high availability, security, and global connectivity.

+**Deployment Target**: Infrastructure is deployed to Azure East US 2 (primary) and West US 2 (secondary for production), using Azure subscription ID `48421ac6-de0a-47d9-8a76-2166ceafcfe6`.

 ## Architecture Diagrams

 ### High-Level Architecture